Our Review Process

 Dr. Apoorva T, MHM.

-Prunes for People With Diabetes - Benefits & Recommendations
+Prunes for Diabetes - Benefits & Recommendations

 If you are into healthy snacking, you must be familiar with various dry fruits like raisins, figs, apricots, and dates.
 Rich in fibre and antioxidants, dry fruits offer a range of health benefits.
 Prunes can be a great addition to this list, as they are dried forms of plums.
 Once the plums are ripened, they are harvested and sent to the drying facility.
 They are washed and dehydrated by either sun-drying or by using dehydrators.
 This dehydrated version of plums is known as prunes.